Gran (TV series): Finnish

 Songs in the Finnish dub were sung by the actors of YLE Import re-using the De Angelis's music but with new Finnish lyrics.
 In the Finnish dub some scenes are cut, which includes musical numbers in some episodes.

 Home media

 UK VHS release

-Castle Communications released one video of Gran with 12 episodes on it and it later got repackaged as a single title by the Castle Communications 'Playbox' brand of children's video titles (Cat.
+Castle Communications released one video of Gran with 12 episodes, which later got repackaged as a single title by the Castle Communications 'Playbox' brand of children's video titles (Cat.
 No. PVC 121).

-On 1 June 1999, Castle Home Video (a division of Castle Music Ltd) had released a single video of Gran with all 13 episodes of the entire show on it (including Gran's Old Bones as its first episode along with the 12 other episodes of Gran from its original Castle Communications video release).
+On 1 June 1999, Castle Home Video (a division of Castle Music Ltd.) released a single video of Gran with all 13 episodes of the entire series (including Gran's Old Bones as its first episode along with the 12 other episodes of Gran from its original Castle Communications video release).

-GOOF: The cover of Gran (CHV 2051) mistakingly contains 12 episodes on the back cover and credited as "12 classic episodes" on the front cover whereas the actual video cassette contained all 13 episodes of Gran.
+GOOF: The cover of Gran (CHV 2051) mistakenly contains 12 episodes on the back cover and credited as "12 classic episodes" on the front cover whereas the actual video cassette contained all 13 episodes of Gran.